ShubhamKumar89/backup-2-pendrive/README.md

    sudo umount /mnt/usb
    ```

-Now, you can safely remove the pen drive from your serv
+Now, you can safely remove the pen drive from your server.